joshDynatrace/bug-busters/docs/getting-started.md

 --8<-- "snippets/grail-requirements.md"

 ## 1. Dynatrace Tenant Setup
 You will need a Dynatrace SaaS tenant with a DPS pricing model and the 'Code Monitoring' rate card should be associated with it.
+To validate go to Account Management > Subscription > Overview in your tenant.
+Code monitoring should be listed in the capability table.

 In addition the application needs to be monitored with Dynatrace FullStack mode.
+This is done for you in this example.

-The application runtime: Java, NodeJS.
+The Live Debugger currently supports application runtimes: Java, NodeJS.

 ### 1.1 Enable Observability for Developers

 - Go to Settings > General monitoring settings > OneAgent features.
-     - Enable the Java Live-Debugger, Node.js Live-Debugger, or both, depending on your needs.
+     - Enable the Java Live-Debugger and Node.js Live-Debugger
 - Go to Settings > Observability for Developers > Enable Observability for Developers

 [More information can be found here](https://docs.dynatrace.com/docs/observe/applications-and-microservices/developer-observability/do-enable)